Possession with Intent to Distribute Charges in Minneapolis

 A possession with intent to distribute charge occurs when a person is caught in possession of a controlled substance and the police believe they intended to sell it.
 If you are convicted, you face prison time, severe fines and a felony record that makes it difficult to obtain a job or even get into a university.
 As a result, it’s important to have someone by your side to help you fight your drug charges and resolve this serious legal problem.

-At Caplan & Tamburino Law Firm, P.A., our Minneapolis drug crime lawyers understand how being accused of a drug crime is a serious predicament to be in.
+At Caplan & Tamburino Law Firm, P.A., our Minneapolis drug possession lawyers understand how being accused of a drug crime is a serious predicament to be in.
 Even with a first offense, you can face some serious penalties such as 30 years in prison and fines up to $1,000,000.
-A fifth-degree drug felony, which is the lightest charge, still carries a penalty of up to 5 years in prison and $100,000 in fines.
-Hiring an experienced criminal defense attorney greatly increases your chances of avoiding a conviction or reducing the charges and penalties against you.
+A fifth degree drug felony, which is the lightest charge, still carries a penalty of up to 5 years in prison and $100,000 in fines.
+Hiring an experienced criminal defense attorney well help your chances at avoiding a conviction or lessening your charges and penalties.

 When assessing this charge, it is important to look at it in three parts: possession, intent to distribute and possession with intent to distribute.
 Possession is the crime of having an illegal drug in one’s possession, either for personal use, distribution, sale or otherwise.
 However, a person charged with this offense must know that the drug is present, whether they knowingly obtained or received the controlled substance.